ryaan-anthony/march-madness/README.md

 * Configure

-1. Rename `mv mongoid.yml{.sample,}` and configure your database.
-2. Rename `mv secrets.yml{.sample,}` and add your sports radar API key.
+Rename `mv config.yml{.sample,}` and configure your database, add your sports radar API key, and slack webhook path.

 * Run the commands